williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 28 December 2024
+* "*The colder the winter, the more open the cherry blossoms.
+The same is true for people.
+Without suffering and troubles, it is difficult to have great development and will not grasp true happiness.*" - n by Inamori Kazuo

 ## 27 December 2024
 * "*If you improve performance of something that is not a constraint, you improve nothing.*" - Eliyahu M. Goldratt